alan24537/CSC-Contests-23-24/c1/p5/problem.md

 ## Output Specification

-Output the second strongest piece of catnip.
+Output the piece of catnip that has the second strongest strength or `-1` if there is no piece of catnip that has the second strongest strength.

 ## Sample Input